 \section{Introduction}

-Recent studies have shown that visual-language models (VLMs) achieve outstanding performance on visual question answering (VQA) \cite{li_blip-2_2023, hu_bliva_2024, jian_large_2024, yao_minicpm-v_2024, huang_mini-monkey_2024}.
+Recent studies have shown that vision-language models (VLMs) achieve outstanding performance on visual question answering (VQA) \cite{li_blip-2_2023, hu_bliva_2024, jian_large_2024, yao_minicpm-v_2024, huang_mini-monkey_2024}.
 By integrating visual encoders with large language models (LLMs), VLMs jointly encode images and text into a unified vector space.
-This leverages the powerful capabilities of LLMs in language understanding and generation, while also allowing the use of prompt engineering to generate structured reasoning paths.When the model’s output includes explicit reasoning chains, the phenomenon of false positive (FP) reasoning may emerge.
-An FP refers to instances where the model produces the correct final answer but follows an incorrect reasoning path \cite{wang_examining_2025}, as illustrated in Figure \ref{Fig1}.
-A key cause of FPs lies in the model performing "illusory reasoning" – where the reasoning path is not derived through step-by-step deduction but is instead reverse-engineered to justify a predetermined answer.
-Therefore, FP is a critical factor that undermines the reliability of visual reasoning.
+This makes use of the powerful language understanding and generation capabilities of LLMs, while also enabling prompt engineering to generate structured reasoning paths.
+When the model’s output includes explicit reasoning chains, the phenomenon of false positive (FP) reasoning may emerge.
+An FP refers to instances where the model produces the correct final answer but follows an incorrect reasoning path \cite{wang_examining_2025}, as illustrated in Fig. \ref{Fig1}.
+A key cause of FPs lies in the model performing "illusory reasoning", whereby the reasoning path is not derived through step-by-step deduction, but instead reverse-engineered to justify a predetermined answer.
+Therefore, FPs are a critical factor that undermines the reliability of visual reasoning.